 Through the HDA PhD Excellence Award program, the CRF is proud to be able to support Leanne with her research and it’s place within the Sanfilippo Children’s Foundation’s overall aims to provide early diagnosis and effective therapy for children with this devastating disorder.

-Susan’s research project will focus on increasing the uptake of antenatal influenza immunization through enhancing the knowledge of midwives.
+Susan’s research project will focus on increasing the uptake of antenatal influenza immunization in pregnancy and parenting.
 This in turn will ensure optimal health outcomes for both mothers and babies.
 Influenza acquired in pregnancy can result in prematurity, spontaneous abortion, birth anomalies and death of mother and baby.
 The influenza vaccine has been shown to be both safe and effective in protecting both pregnant women and infants up to six months of age.
-Ultimately Susan hopes to encourage midwives to take a proactive role in immunization promotion and provision, moving towards independent practice in this area.
+Ultimately Susan hopes to encourage a proactive role in immunization promotion and provision, moving towards independent practice in this area.

 The Healthy Development Adelaide and Channel 7 Children’s Research Foundation PhD Excellence Award supports both domestic and international students who have newly commenced a PhD in the areas of Healthy Development.